TesaRocks/final-project-front-end/README.md

 Made by me.
 Please have a look

+## The state of this project is managed via NGRX throughout all its modules.

+## HTML components are made using Angular Material.

 # How I like to work (on the front end specifically):

 ## General architecuture: